Event planning checklist

 - Will you be using social media?
 You could set up an Event on Facebook and invite people to it.
 You could also use Twitter to send out reminders about your event in the weeks and days running up to it.

-- You could also try to get something in the local media, such as your local community newsletter, local paper or radio station.
+- You could try to get something in the local media, such as your local community newsletter, newspaper or radio station.

 It is best to get publicity out early, even if this means that it can’t include all the final details of the event.
 You might want to do one piece of publicity as early as possible, which includes the date of the event and basic information about it, and another closer to the time, which includes more detailed information.